 Phishing Email: Essentially the same thing except the message is specifically targeting a particular user or occupation. e.g. A administrative assistant may receive an email masquerading as his/her boss.
 Or a patient may receive an email that appears to be from his/her doctor or vise-versa.

 Pirating: Malware is sometimes included in pirated software.
 There is plenty of pirated software that doesn't include malware, but how can you tell?
-Unless you are expert at examining pirated software that you've downloaded then you'd never know.
-Don't pirate software!
+Unless you are expert at examining pirated software then you'd never know.
+Don't pirate software.

 Drive-by Download from infected website: Visiting an infected web site may automatically download malware to your computer.
 Fraudulent email often contains links to such infected websites, sometimes with names that look nearly identical to well-known legitimate web sites.

 Drive-by Download from infected advertising: Most web sites that display advertising don't host the ads themselves.
 They are paid by ad-serving companies to include the ads on the web site you are visiting.
-Ad serving companies rarely vet the advertisers or check the ads they are pushing to their customer's web sites.
+Ad serving companies don't usually vet the advertisers or check the ads they are pushing to their customer's web sites.
 This is how your computer can become infected by visiting an otherwise legitimate, uninfected web site.
-In these cases, the web site itself is clean, but the ads being pushed to it by the ad servers may be infected!
+In these cases, the web site itself (that you visited) is clean, but the ads being pushed to it by the ad servers may be infected.
 Yet another reason to use ad blockers, which are covered in more detail below.

-If your computer runs Windows then you should be on Windows 10, period.
-Thankfully most computers are finally off Windows XP and Windows Vista, but there's still a fair number of computers running Windows 7.
-Really, it's time to upgrade.
-XP, Vista, and Windows 7 are no longer receiving updates from Microsoft -- not even security updates.
+If your computer runs Windows then you should be on Windows 10 or later, period.
+Thankfully nearly all computers are off XP and Vista.
+But there's still some Win 7 installations still out there.
+If you are on Win 7 then, really, it's time to upgrade.
+These older Windows versions are no longer receiving updates from Microsoft -- not even security updates.